What you are building

 - **A literal secret in the wiring.** No step field holds a value. `args` and `bindings` are references (`inputs.<name>` or `steps.<id>.<output>`), and the credential lives in the trust contract as a `kind`/`placement` declaration, never a token.

 - **An unmarked LLM call.** Any reach to a model outside a `kind: llm-seam` step fails the freeze lint.
-Mark the one seam, or restructure the plan to keep the logic deterministic.
+Mark each seam, or restructure the plan to keep the logic deterministic.

 - **An `actionRef` with no matching `requires.actions[].ref`.** A step can only call an action the `requires:` block declares.
 The freeze lint catches the mismatch.